KeithQuille-TUDublin/HCAIM_Ethicon_2023/README.md

 ## Instructions
-The Ethicon challenges students to investigate if the Vanintiilo facial identification system is indeed as accurate as they say and if it negatively affects target-groups (such as gender, race or age).
+The Ethicon challenges students to investigate if the Vavintiilo facial identification system is indeed as accurate as they say and if it negatively affects target-groups (such as gender, race or age).
 To do this you must download images from the UTKFace dataset (see Dataset section for details).
-Then you must use the sample code that uses the Vanintiilo API to determine if the system is biased.
+Then you must use the sample code that uses the Vavintiilo API to determine if the system is biased.
 There are three parts to the Ethicon:

 * First you must carefully (due to time constraints and API call limitations - it takes time per API request) select sample images that are representative of gender, race and age and determine if the system is as good as they say at predicting the gender of the person entering the booth. **(time allotted 1 hour)**